 Even professionals make mistakes, and it is fine.
 The vital part is to acknowledge those and grow as a professional.
-Even better, though, is to be aware of the most common ones and simply avoid those.
+Even better is to be aware of the most common ones and simply avoid those.

-Therefore, in this article, we will review the Top 15 Coaching Mistakes that Coaches make in different phases and how they can be avoided.
+Therefore, this article will review the Top 15 Coaching Mistakes Coaches make in different phases and how they can be avoided.

 The following article covers:

 How will mistakes make me grow?

 No one can ever avoid making mistakes.
 They are an inseparable part of the learning & growing journey.
 The most important thing is how you can turn them in your favor.